Code-Institute-Submissions/5km-parks-MP2/README.md

 ![Wireframes](https://github.com/asdub/5km-parks-MP2/blob/master/readme/wireframes.png "Wireframes")

-Mock Ups were completed for Desktop, Tablet & mobile devices.
+Mock Ups were completed for desktop, tablet & mobile devices.

 Wireframes can be viewed in full resolution [here](https://xd.adobe.com/view/44519a7f-885e-48e5-988e-39706e3ca85a-1102/?fullscreen).

 *Design changes during production*\
-During the build of this app it became apparent that the desktop version better suited positoning of the park information card below, as with the table and mobile versions.\
+During the build of this app it became apparent that the desktop version better suited positoning of the park information card below, as with the table and mobile versions.

 ### Typography